mack-gallagher/Git-for-Web-Development-Project/mac.md

 1. What is Git?

   Git is a software tool that allows multiple developers working on different computers to contribute edits to the same software project without stepping on each others' toes.
-This is enabled by providing a standard interface for all of the developers to work on their own local versions of a project, and periodically push their edits, or decide to incorporate others' edits, into a central version of the project, which Git automatically organizes so it actually makes sense and works.
+This is enabled by providing a standard interface for all of the developers to work on their own local versions of a project, and periodically smoosh their edits, or decide to incorporate others' edits, into a central version of the project, which Git automatically organizes so it actually makes sense and works.

 2. What is the difference between Git and GitHub?